-Technology chain management and HR - providing opportunities to disrupt ordinary business practices.
+Blockchain and cryptocurrency can be applied to most internal operations including accounting, supply chain management and HR providing opportunities to disrupt ordinary business practices.

-n this issue of tech thoughts,

-Christopher Blunn, Partner at Haines

-Watts London, explores how SMEs can

-use blockchain technology to transform their operations.
+In this issue of tech thoughts, Christopher Blunn, Partner at Haines Watts London, explores how SMEs can use blockchain technology to transform their operations.

-Blockchain and cryptocurrency are buzzwords that often come up in discussions about macroeconomics and the future of money, but they have the potential to be so much more - providing opportunities to disrupt ordinary business practices.
+Blockchain and cryptocurrency are buzzwords that often come up in discussions about macroeconomics and the future of money, but they have the potential to be so much more providing opportunities to disrupt ordinary business practices.